mhnvelu/aws-serverless-project/README.md

         - Proper security groups for Lambda to Proxy to RDS
         - DB should be launched in private subnet
     - Lambda requires external dependency like RDS MySQL.

+### Lambda Function code
+- If the function returns response with statusCode, then that's the status code returned to client.
+If no statusCode is set, then by default the status code returned is 200.
+- If the function throws an unexpected error, then the status code returned is 502, Internal server error

 ## IAM
 - Policy